dragonflyoss/d7y.io/docs/operations/best-practices/deployment-best-practices.md

 ### Scheduler

-The amount of resources required to deploy the Scheduler depends on the request per second.
+The resources required to deploy the Scheduler depends on the request per second.

 > Run a minimum of 3 replicas.